sphinx-doc/sphinx/Doc-3k/reference/lexical_analysis.rst

    Not imported by ``from module import *``.
 The special identifier ``_`` is used in the interactive interpreter to store the result of the last evaluation; it is stored in the :mod:`__builtin__` module.
 When not in interactive mode, ``_`` has no special meaning and is not defined.
-See section :ref:`import`, "The :keyword:`import` statement."
+See section :ref:`import`.

    .. note::